Nuclear Power in South Africa

 State Owned Enterprises page on the Department of Public Enterprises website (www.dpe.gov.za)

 The PBMR draws on well-proven German expertise and aims for a step change in safety, economics and proliferation resistance.
-The concept had been for a 400 MWt (165 MWe) helium-cooled and graphite-moderated reactor with a direct Brayton cycle gas turbine generatord.
+From about 2003 the concept had been for a 400 MWt (165 MWe) helium-cooled and graphite-moderated reactor with a direct Brayton cycle gas turbine generatord.
 However, in 2009, plans changed to the more conventional steam cycle, and also a much smaller unit, delivering less power – 200 MWt (80 MWe) – but presenting less technological challengee,7.
 According to PBMR (Pty), the 200 MWt PBMR can use standard 'off-the-shelf' steam components, reducing timescales and cost and lowering technological risk relative to the 400 MWt Brayton cycle PBMR.

 The PBMR has a vertical steel reactor pressure vessel which contains and supports a metallic core barrel, which in turn supports the cylindrical pebble fuel core.
 This core is surrounded on the side by an outer graphite reflector and on top and bottom by graphite structures which provide similar upper and lower neutron reflection functions.
 Vertical borings in the side reflector are provided for the reactivity control elements.
 Some 360,000 fuel pebbles (silicon carbide-coated 9.6% enriched uranium dioxide particles encased in graphite spheres of 60 mm diameter) cycle through the reactor continuously (about six times each) until they are expended after about three years.
 This means that a reactor will require 12 total fuel loads in its design lifetime.